6th April 2022

 For older adults

 Eating a healthy, balanced diet is just as important for your physical and mental health at the moment, so try to eat lots of fruit and vegetables, and cut down on saturated fat, sugar and salt.
-If you’re unable to get hold of fresh food, then tins and frozen food are just as good and nutritious!
+Tins and frozen food are just as good and nutritious as fresh, and can be cheaper!

 If you have more time on your hands there’s no better time to try something new in the kitchen.
 Try making new recipes with food available in your home, and batch cooking is a great way to make food go further – plus you can freeze portions to keep for the future.

 If you’re struggling to get food because of financial reasons or self-isolation, there’s support available, from food boxes delivered to your door, to the Emergency Support Scheme for financial support to buy food.
-Call the Community Hub on 0800 470 4831 or visit Good Food in Greenwich for more info.
+Call Live Well Greenwich on 0800 470 4831 or visit Good Food in Greenwich for more info.

 Your health matters, and there has never been a better time to kickstart your health, whether that’s eating well or moving more.
 Public Health England have launched a campaign to help – Better Health has a range of tools and support – find what works for you.